zermina12/AI-Assisted-Timetable-Generator/README.md

 An AI-assisted academic timetable generation and optimization system built using **Python** and **Google OR-Tools CP-SAT**.

-The system reads an Excel workbook and automatically generates a valid timetable while handling teacher conflicts, section conflicts, room conflicts, valid time slots, and required teaching sessions.
+The system reads the provided Excel workbook and automatically generates a timetable while handling teacher conflicts, section conflicts, room conflicts, valid time slots, required teaching sessions, and timetable optimization.

 ---

 ## 🎯 Problem Statement

-Creating an academic timetable manually is difficult because multiple constraints must be satisfied at the same time.
+Creating an academic timetable manually is difficult because many constraints must be satisfied at the same time.

-The system ensures that:
+The system is designed to ensure that:

 * A teacher is not assigned to two classes at the same time.
 * A section does not have two subjects at the same time.
-* Every required session is scheduled.
+* Every required teaching session is scheduled.
 * Only valid days and time periods are used.
 * A room is not assigned to multiple classes simultaneously.
-* Valid rooms and room restrictions are respected.
+* Valid rooms and configured room restrictions are respected.
+* Combined sections are handled correctly.
 * Timetable quality is improved by reducing unnecessary gaps and late periods.

 This problem is treated as a **Constraint Satisfaction and Combinatorial Optimization Problem**.